MinDBreaK/MSI-LED-Control/README.md

 5. Off
 6. Temperature Based

 ## Why there is no motherboard support ?

 The control of the motherboard need to communicate with a kernel driver, and I don't know anything about this, but you can read more about this here : https://github.com/nagisa/msi-rgb/

+Someone is working on it for now.

 ## Known issues
 1. The updates might fail.
 Switch to OFF mode and turn it back on.